-- $\bullet \mbox{Conduct}$ a meeting with the Umpires and Captains before the start of the match - $\bullet \mbox{Have}$ the power to liaise with Umpires and Captains at any stage - $\bullet \mbox{Only}$ intervene if he/she feels that practices in the match are unacceptable - •Ensure that the Captains inform him/her of any agreements that have been reached between them - Be available to members of the media and liaise with them immediately to head off any unjustified criticism.
+- $\bullet \mbox{Conduct}$ a meeting with the Umpires and Captains before the start of the match - •Have the power to liaise with Umpires and Captains at any stage - $\bullet \mbox{Only}$ intervene if they feel that practices in the match are unacceptable - •Ensure that the Captains inform them of any agreements that have been reached between them - Be available to members of the media and liaise with them immediately to head off any unjustified criticism.

-If the Match Referee feels that the match is being conducted in an unacceptable manner, then he/she will raise his/her concerns with the Captain(s) and issue a formal warning.
-The Match Referee will inform the ECB Domestic Cricket Operations and the Team's Chief Executive(s) concerned at the earliest opportunity of any warnings issued.
-If, in the Match Referee's judgement the match continues to be conducted in an unacceptable manner, he/she will again call the ECB Domestic Cricket Operations who will organise for the Head of Operations (First-Class Cricket) or the Umpires Manager or another suitable individual at the discretion of the Head of Operations (First-Class Cricket) to join the Referee at the match in question.
+If the Match Referee feels that the match is being conducted in an unacceptable manner, then they will raise their concerns with the Captain(s) and issue a formal warning.
+The Match Referee will inform the ECB Domestic Cricket Operations and the Team Chief Executive(s) concerned at the earliest opportunity of any warnings issued.
+If, in the Match Referee's judgement the match continues to be conducted in an unacceptable manner, they will again call the ECB Domestic Cricket Operations who will organise for the Head of Operations (First-Class Cricket) or the Cricket Operations Manager or another suitable individual at the discretion of the Head of Operations (First-Class Cricket) to join the Referee at the match in question.
 The Match Referee will conduct a two-person hearing at the earliest opportunity after the end of the match.